gbdev/pandocs/content/Video_Display.md

 Mode 1 - V-Blank Period
 ```

-Aside from that, OAM can be accessed at any time by using the DMA
+During those modes, OAM can be accessed at any time by using the DMA
 Function (FF46).
 When directly reading or writing to OAM, a typical
 procedure that waits for accessibility of OAM Memory would be: